Imafrah/Tic_Tac_Toc/README.md

-*Tic Tac Toe ❌⭕*
+# Tic Tac Toe ❌⭕

-A web-based version of the classic Tic Tac Toe game where two players can play on the same device.
+**Tic Tac Toe** A web-based version of the classic Tic Tac Toe game where two players can play on the same device.

 **Features:**
 - Two-player mode.